syedNaveedullah/HealthSphere/readme.md

 ## 📝 Project Description

-LifeLinkCare is an integrated platform offering a range of health and wellness services, including:
+HealthSphere is an integrated platform offering a range of health and wellness services, including:

 - 🏥 **Medicine Information**: Scan QR codes on medicine packaging to retrieve and hear information.
 - 👨‍💻 **AI BOT**: which helps user to get more info about medicine.